naev/naev/docs/manual/src/spobs/data.md

                 accept generic missions.
               - `<commodity>`: Includes the Commodities Exchange tab, where the player can buy and sell trade goods.
-              - `<equipment>`: Grants access to the Equipment tab where the player can swap outfits to and from their active ship.
-                This is implied by `refuel`, `outfits`, and `shipyard`, so it is usually useless to explicitly specify it.
               - `<outfits>`: Includes the Outfitter tab, allowing the player to buy and sell ship outfits.
 Also grants access to the Equipment tab as above.
               - `<shipyard>`: Includes the Shipyard tab, allowing the player to purchase